 - The surviving spouse may be entitled to interest free loans which then become repayable upon their death, thereby further reducing their IHT liability.

 - If the surviving spouse requires long term care, all assets which are held in trust are not deemed to be capital.

 - It ensures that assets which are held in trust are passed to your children, rather than those of a new partner of your spouse, should they re-marry.

 - Offers a degree of protection against bankruptcy, should it occur.

 Other Important Considerations

 Upon death, all joint assets are passed directly to the surviving spouse and are not passed under the will.
+If in case there are any disputes between various family members, you may have to get in touch with a Probate Attorney in San Jose or elsewhere to help you clear everything.
 These assets cannot be used to fund the Trust Fund.
 It is possible that it may be necessary to equalise the respective estates to be certain that both spouses have sufficient assets each, so that the Nil Rate Band Trust can be used to its greatest effect.

 In the vast majority of situations, it is the family home which is the largest asset owned by both spouses, together.
 It may, on occasion, be necessary to divide any properties between the spouses in order to ensure that each has sufficient sole assets to be able to satisfy the Nil Rate Band Trust.
 With each then owning 50% of the property, on the death of the first spouse, their 50% share can be used to satisfy the Nil Rate Band Discretionary Trusts.